protokol/nft/packages/examples/README.md

 # Examples

-A Protokol module providing examples for NFT functionalities.
+A Protokol module providing examples for NFT and Guardian functionalities.

 # License